Csevilla0207/csevilla_assignment01/README.md

 - `git branch`: [Shows all the lists of branches aswell as creating new branches]
 - `git merge`: [Combines branches]
 - `git checkout`: [Used to switch between branches]

+## My Unique Touch

+There are things that set me apart from others:

+- I play on a pro airsoft team
+- I am an amateur boxer
+- I play piano
+- I have a custom keyboard business